Broderick-Westrope/tetrigo/README.md

 More complex configuration can be done using a TOML file.
 If no config file is found sensible defaults will be used.

-By default, Tetrigo will look for the file `config.toml` in the working directory.
+By default, Tetrigo will look for the file `./tetrigo/config.toml` within the devices XDG config (or equivalent) directory.
+The [adrg/xdg](https://github.com/adrg/xdg) defines values `XDG_CONFIG_HOME` for various operating systems (eg. on macOS it is `~/Library/Application Support` directory exists it will be stored there, otherwise in `~/Library/Preferences`).
 You can specify a different file using the `--config` flag.

 ```bash
 ./tetrigo --config=/path/to/config.toml